Effects of the detection loophole on rival entanglement attestation techniques: Conclusion

+Two of the most useful methods of entanglement detection are state tomography, followed by the application of the PPT criterion, and the usage of the $p_3$-PPT criterion.
+It is known that the implementation of the $p_3$-PPT criterion in the laboratory is easier because it does not require the entire state tomography as is needed for checking the PPT criterion.
+On the other hand, the latter can detect a larger volume of entangled states than the former.
+In this work, we want to compare these two methods considering a non-ideal experimental set-up.

-We have compared the two methods of entanglement detection.
-We can see that, in both cases, allowing additional clicks results in no incorrect detection.
-But in that scenario, lesser entangled states would be detected using moment based criteria compared to the PPT-criteria.
-When we considered lost counts instead of additional, we encountered with wrong detection, that is, in such a situation, the experiment may detect separable states as entangled.
-But the range of the parameter representing wrong detection, for a particular efficiency, is smaller using $p_3$-PPT criteria than PPT criteria.
-Moreover, after a threshold value of the efficiency, the moment-based criteria becomes detection-loophole-free, whereas the PPT criteria can still erroneously detect states even when the efficiency is slightly lower than the perfect efficiency.
+In ideal situations, both of these criteria are known to be capable of detecting all entangled Werner states.
+To allow inaccuracies we have considered the presence of additional counts and the absence of true counts in the measurements involved in the detection process.
+We realize that, for both criteria, allowing additional clicks in the measurements, involved in the entanglement-detection, experiment results in no incorrect detection.
+But in that scenario, less entangled states would be detected using the moment-based criterion compared to the PPT criterion.
+When we only considered lost counts in the measurement, we encountered wrong detection; that is, in such a situation, the experiment may certify separable states as entangled.
+However, the range of the parameter representing the wrong detection for a particular efficiency is smaller using the $p_3$-PPT criterion than the PPT criterion.
+Moreover, after a threshold value of the efficiency, the moment-based criterion becomes detection-loophole-free, whereas the PPT criterion can still erroneously detect states even when the efficiency is slightly lower than the perfect efficiency.

-Thus we can conclude that detecting entanglement through moments of partial transposition is more reliable than doing full state tomography and checking positivity of partially transposed state when the motive is correct detection of states.
-On the other hand, if the aim is to detect a larger volume of states, PPT criteria is more beneficial, but it comes with the drawback of having false detection.
+Thus, we can conclude that detecting entanglement through moments of partial transposition is more reliable than doing full-state tomography and checking the positivity of the partially transposed state, when the motive is the correct - unambiguous - detection of entanglement in quantum states.
+On the other hand, if the aim is to detect entanglement of a larger volume of states, the PPT criterion is more beneficial, but it comes with the drawback of claiming false detection.
+In addition to the simplicity of calculating moments in experiments, our results highlight that the $p_3$-PPT criterion provides a crucial advantage in entangled state detection in noisy scenarios.
+Compared to the entanglement detection method based on the PPT condition, the moment-based criterion results in reduced false positives.